rotki/rotki/docs/api.rst

       {"from_timestamp": 1451606400, "to_timestamp": 1571663098, "location": "external"}

    :reqjson int from_timestamp: The timestamp from which to query.
-Can be missing inwhich case we query from 0.
+Can be missing in which case we query from 0.
    :reqjson int to_timestamp: The timestamp until which to query.
 Can be missing in which case we query until now.
    :reqjson string location: Optionally filter trades by location.
 A valid location name has to be provided.
 If missing location filtering does not happen.
+   :param int from_timestamp: The timestamp from which to query.
+Can be missing in which case we query from 0.
+   :param int to_timestamp: The timestamp until which to query.
+Can be missing in which case we query until now.
+   :param string location: Optionally filter trades by location.
+A valid location name has to be provided.
+If missing location filtering does not happen.

+   .. _trades_schema_section:

    **Example Response**: